CiscoDevNet/catalyst-center-rna/README.md

-# RNA for Cisco DNA Center
+# RNA for Catalyst Center

-RNA (Rapid Network Assesment) is a tool is designed to collect data from Cisco DNA Center for the purpose of conducting Health Checks, which is performed by Cisco Services.
+RNA (Rapid Network Assesment) is a tool is designed to collect data from Catalyst Center (formerly Cisco DNA Center) for the purpose of conducting Health Checks, which is performed by Cisco Services.

 This client is based on <https://github.com/aci-vetr/collector> so it is expected to see `APIC`, `aci` references on the code.

 ## Purpose

-RNA performs data collection from Cisco DNA Center to perform Health Checks.
-It can be run from any computer with access to Cisco DNA Center.
+RNA performs data collection from Catalyst Center to perform Health Checks.
+It can be run from any computer with access to Catalyst Center.

 Once the collection is complete, RNA will create a `dnac_rna_hc_collection.zip` file.